crnolan/pyrba/README.md

 # pyrba
-Python implementation of hierarchical Baysian modelling of fMRI data
+Python implementation of hierarchical Baysian modelling of fMRI data This is a fork.
+Original can be found at https://github.com/cmolan/pyrba
 ## Installation

 Install Anaconda / Miniconda and create a new conda environment with: